jboffel/minkSelendroidDriver/README.md

 ```

 ## Usage
-Annotate your Sceanrio with @Javascript:
+Annotate your Scenario with @Javascript:
 ```
 Feature: a feature